rsksmart/RSKIPs/IPs/RSKIP502.md

 - Only callable by the Union Bridge contract address.
 - The total requested amount (current request + previously requested amounts) must not exceed the current locking cap.
+- This method only transfers RBTC value; no code is executed on the receiving contract, even if it has a fallback or receive function.
+The Union Bridge contract must be capable of receiving RBTC passively.

 **Method Signature:**